 Lithium-ion batteries are all around us.
 They are used in smartphones, laptops, and even cars.
 For an object that is all around us, what do we really know about lithium-ion?
 What is lithium-ion?
 How is it made?
 What makes it better than standard fuel?

 Lithium is an alkali metal.
 In fact, it’s a metal with some pretty amazing properties.
 Not only the lightest metal but the lightest element, lithium is highly reactive and corrodes quickly when exposed to air.
 Due to this instability, pure lithium does not occur in nature but has been purified by man and used in nuclear reactions, batteries, and even in trace amounts as medicines.

 Rechargeable Lithium batteries are called Lithium-ion batteries due to the lithium ions that move from negative to positive electrode when being used, and back when being charged.
 Lithium-ion batteries consist of a positive electrode, a negative electrode (most commonly graphite), and electrolytes (most commonly lithium oxide).
-Lithium-ion batteries can handle hundreds of charge cycles and contrary to popular belief do not have a memory (no need to let your phone die before recharging).
+Ionic lithium batteries can handle hundreds of charge cycles and contrary to popular belief do not have a memory (no need to let your phone die before recharging).
 The most beneficial qualities of lithium-ion is the lightweight high energy density nature that allows for thinner lighter longer lasting technology.

 There are a few downsides to this wonder battery, however.
 They do not handle heat well and start to degrade as soon as they are made, and of course the potential to explode which made headlines in 2016.
 However, the positives outweigh the negatives but that is not to say that researchers aren’t looking for ways to improve.